We've tried to put together the questions our team heard most from those who weren't immediately involved and answer them here.

 How do you find it?

 Ideally, our on-board APRS (Automatic Position Reporting System) unit will be sending us coordinates of the capsule's whereabouts every two minutes, and we are simply able to chase the capsule to its landing site.
 Future Aether models will likely utilize additional systems of other varieties to operate as back-ups.
+(Aether III was the first to utilize two-way satellite tracking as a secondary system, with great success.)

 Why do you launch in late-winter/early-spring?